MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-installing-service-manager-on-four-computers.md

      Describes how to validate the installation of Service Manager and the configuration of SSRS.

 > [!IMPORTANT]
 >  For this release, Service Manager does not support case\-sensitive instance names.
-Setup will display a warning if you attempt to install Service Manager on a case\-sensitive instance of Microsoft SQL Server.
+Setup will display a warning if you attempt to install Service Manager on a case\-sensitive instance of Microsoft SQL&nbsp;Server.